 I read a short novel called Life is What You Make It by Preeti Shenoy.
 It can be categorized in the Chetan Bhagat genre of novels as in the main character goes to college and there are the joys and throes of youth, the tribulations of career, love and romance.
 But the book is beyond that, it delivers a strong message.
-It reminds us that mental illnesses are to be considered as any other disease.
-There is a full branch of medicine dedicated to that, in fact.
-In India, there is not enough awareness about psychiatric illnesses and the patients are subjected to social stigma.
-One has to understand just like any other disease, any psychiatric disorder can affect someone at any time without prior notice, it is never in the control of the person.
+It reminds us that mental illnesses are to be considered as any other physical illness.
+There is a full branch of medicine dedicated to that.
+In India, there is not enough awareness about psychiatric illnesses and the patients are socially stigmatized.
+One has to understand that just like any other disease, a psychiatric disorder can manifest at any time without prior notice, it is never in the control of the person.
 The story is also about hope and determination.
 I was deeply moved several times while reading.
-It was a birthday gift from two years ago, I am glad I finally read it.
+It was is a gift from two years ago, I am glad I finally read it.